 Legislative reform for statutes of limitations for child sex abuse victims is on the rise.
-Guam's bill removing the statute of limitations and creating a two-year window was signed into law by Governor Calvo on March 10, 2011.
-Bills that would eliminate, extend, or create windows for the statutes of limitations covering child sex abuse are pending or have passed in Massachusetts, Connecticut, Virginia, Florida, New Jersey, New York, and Oregon.
-A bill has also just been introduced in both houses of the Pennsylvania legislature as well.
+Guam's bill removing the statute of limitations and creating a two-year window was signed into law by Governor Calvo on March 10, 2011.1 Bills that would eliminate, extend, or create windows for the statutes of limitations covering child sex abuse are pending or have passed in Massachusetts,2 Connecticut,3 Virginia,4 Florida,5 New Jersey,6 New York,7 and Oregon.8 Bills were recently introduced in both houses of the Pennsylvania legislature as well.